 Hydrochloric acid (HCl) is the stomach acid vital for digestion of proteins and activating the release of digestive enzymes.
 Enzymes are necessary to break apart these chains of amino acids called peptides and so the dendritic cells don’t become overactive.

-It is also important to avoid artificial food colorings.
-Artificial food colorings have been shown to bind to proteins, thus preventing their breakdown.
-Avoid artificial food coloring for this reason.
+It is also important to avoid artificial food colourings.
+Artificial food colourings have been shown to bind to proteins, thus preventing their breakdown.
+Avoid artificial food colouring for this reason.